maverick0025/Low-Level-System-Design/README.md

 - Step 4 is using Protection proxy.
 I don't create this proxy.
 I wil use Java's default proxy to design my own protection proxy.
   - It's like an agent handling business on behalf of a client when other's approach the client.

-## Compound Pattern
-- We start with a basic implementation and when a new use case comes, we add a new design pattern accordingly.
-- Step 1: Simple basic Ducks simulator using an interface to quack
-- Step 2: Adapter Pattern
-  - We have a goose that honks instead of quacking.
-So we adapt goose's interface to implement Duck's Quackable
-  - A new GooseAdapter (adapt goose to duck) for goose so than I shall just use quack() method from duck's Quackable interface.
-- Step 3: Decorator Pattern
-  - In this we will calculate all the quacks recorded.
-Only quacks.
-Not honks
-- Step 4: Factory Pattern
-  - Duck factory.
-At the moment there is only one type of goose so just added this into the duck factory also.
-In future, if there are more than one type of goose, need to add a new factory.
-- Step 5: Composite pattern
-  - We have a lot of ducks. now let's create a flock of them and use them as a flock iteratively.
-  - flock of few ducks or combination of them.
-- Step 6: Observer Pattern
-  - No flock in this case. we shall register observers for individual ducks. step 7 we shall register them for a flock.
-  - Only one observer (observer_quackologist) is registered at the moment.

 ## Adapter Pattern
  - Converts an interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.
  - step1 is all about Object adapter. pic on page 246.
 We use composition to pass requests to the Adaptee.